MidnightCoffeex/ML_SiBe_Model/README.md

 der Eingabe einfach ``Enter`` gedrückt, gelten die Standardwerte.
 Das trainierte Modell landet unter ``Modelle/<Teil>/<Nummer>/`` zusammen mit zusätzlichen Ausgaben wie der berechneten Feature-Importance.

+During training each sample receives a weight so that days with imminent stock-outs (``LABLE_StockOut_MinAdd`` > 0) influence the model more strongly.
+An optional time-series cross-validation can be enabled via ``--cv`` to obtain more robust performance estimates.

 ## Evaluating the model